Public Holidays in Kenya 2026 – National & Public Holidays

 • Islamic holidays such as Eid ul-Fitr and Eid al-Adha depend on lunar observations and may vary by a day.

-• Kenya’s holiday list is published by official government sources, e.g. MEACard (public holidays listing).
+• Kenya’s holiday list is issued by government authorities and confirmed annually.

 Frequently Asked Questions (FAQs)

-No. Islamic holidays follow the lunar calendar and their dates shift relative to the Gregorian calendar depending on moon sighting.
+Yes.
+Islamic holidays follow the lunar calendar, so their Gregorian dates change annually depending on moon sighting.

 Conclusion